rohany/rohany.github.io/src/content/home.md

 * **May 2019:** I presented my undergraduate senior thesis, entitled Disentanglement, Theory and Practice at Carnegie Mellon's Meeting of the Minds Conference.

-* **March 2019:** Our paper, A Parallel Algorithm for Subgraph Isomorphism was accepted as a Brief Announcement to SPAA '19.
+* **March 2019:** Our paper, A Parallel Algorithm for Subgraph Isomorphism was accepted as a Brief Announcement at SPAA '19.